SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 ## Other files

-There are a few other files and directories that Vite created for us when we created this project.
+Vite created a few other files and directories for us when we created this project.
 Some may be familiar to you, while others will not.
 In the project root, we have:

-- `public` directory - for holding static files, such as images, served by your application.
+- `public` directory - for holding static files, such as images, served by your HTML.
 - `.eslintrc.cjs` - for syntax highlighting to inform you of warnings or errors.
-- `.gitignore` - for ensuring we don't send environment details to GitHub.
+- `.gitignore` - ensures we don't send environment details to GitHub.
 - `vite.config.js` - for configuring the Vite app.

 You don't need to worry about the contents of these files for now, but they will be helpful down the road as you go on your React journey.